Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-August 11, 2021
+August 13, 2021
 * Created by: BryceSchroeder and Teknoman117 (aka.
 Nathaniel R. Lewis)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-57):
+New in this latest version (release-58):

 1.)
-New Kopernicus_Config.cfg boolean parameter UsePureStockScatters, hands off stock body scatters to stock system for performance reasons (stock system is much faster).
-Do not expect any scatter customizations when this is set to true!
-Will work for stock rescales but not much else.
-Defaults to false.
-Is incompataible with distance culler (not that it needs it).
+New, better, configless cross-platform fix for stock shadows.
+Should work everywhere and look good!

 Known Bugs: